apache/lucene-site/content/pages/core/index.md

 template: lucene/core/page

 Apache Lucene™ is a
-high-performance, full-featured text search engine library written entirely in Java.
+high-performance, full-featured search engine library written entirely in Java.
-It is a technology suitable for nearly any application that requires full-text search, especially cross-platform.
+It is a technology suitable for nearly any application that requires structured search, full-text search, faceting, nearest-neighbor search across high-dimensionality vectors, spell correction or query suggestions.

 Apache Lucene is an open source project available for free download.
 Please use the links on the right to access Lucene.